-Create a Well-Connected Network of Parks and Trails that Serves All Elk Ridge Community Members.
-Create a Master Plan.

-• Identify areas where sidewalks and trails need to be designed, modified, or created to establish connectivity throughout the city.

-- Consider land ownership and the appropriate pathway (sidewalk or trail) as per the Trails Map and Master Plan. - The Master Plan should include prioritizing projects, a timeframe for completion, cost, and avenues for funding.
+Create a Well-Connected Network of Parks and Trails that serves all Elk Ridge residents.
+This can be accomplished by developing a transportation function or master plan. - Identify areas where sidewalks and trails need to be designed, modified, or created to establish connectivity throughout the city. - Consider land ownership and the appropriate pathway (sidewalk or trail) as per the Trails Map and Master Plan. - The Master Plan should include prioritizing projects, a timeframe for completion, cost, and avenues for funding.

-Adhere to the Elk Ridge Trails Map

-- The 2024 update to the General Plan includes a map that details the existing and proposed trail system.
+Adhere to the Elk Ridge Trails Map - The 2024 update to the General Plan includes a map that details the existing and proposed trail system.
 The map includes areas in which existing development will require a paved trail. - The Trails Map is designed to provide access to the trail system from all neighborhoods and connect to major points in town and to regional connections. - As new development occurs, developers should install trails according to the trails plan and should provide connections to the trails system from each neighborhood.

-Actively Fund Trails

-• The City must continue to actively seek funding to connect existing trail sections within city boundaries and create new trails that connect to adjacent community trail systems by applying for regional, state, and federal grants.
+Actively Seek Trails Funding The city must continue to actively seek funding to connect existing trail sections within city boundaries and create new trails that connect to adjacent community trail systems by applying for regional, state, and federal grants.
+Trails Map